modern-ui5/ui5-class-extend/README.md

 - #### Accessing `this` during property initializations is not supported

   During property initializations `this` refers to a foreign object, therefore might result in unexpected behavior when accessed or modified.
+Instead you can use the `init()` method to perform initializations.

   When assigning a bound function to a property, the function body can refer to `this` again (see also